spraakbanken/skbl-portal/README.md

 ./configure --prefix=/var/www/sites/dev.skbl.se/data/memcached --with-libevent=/var/www/sites/dev.skbl.se/data/libevent
 ```

-To get pylibmc to work with the locally installed memcached packages, run:
+To get pylibmc to work with the locally installed libmemcached packages, run:

-`LIBMEMCACHED=~/memcached/ pip install pylibmc`
+`LIBMEMCACHED=~/libmemcached/ pip install pylibmc`

-Where `~/memcached/` is the path to your locally installed memcached.
+Where `~/libmemcached/` is the path to your locally installed libmemcached.

 If this does not work, try:
 ```